-- Security cameras: Security cameras are key to Metro Transit's crime prevention strategy and will be deployed at D Line stations
+Security cameras: Security cameras are key to Metro Transit's crime prevention strategy and will be available at D Line stations

-- Bicycle Parking: Stations will have bicycle parking loops to encourage multi-modal transportation
+Bicycle barking: Stations will have bicycle parking loops to encourage multi-modal transportation

 When will construction begin?

-Construction is currently set to begin as early as 2020.
-This schedule may shift based on funding opportunities and availability.
+Major construction is currently set to begin in 2021.
+This schedule may shift based on funding availability.